Coachella creator campaigns

 Weekend 1

-Press, celebrity adjacency, launch velocity, invite-only social proof, and brand density all stack into the same 72 hours.
+Press, celebrity adjacency, launch drops, and brand density all stack into the same 72 hours.
+Access alone gets expensive fast.

 Between weekends

-The first read shows which hooks repeated too much, which products looked natural, and which creator posts deserve paid lift.
+The first weekend shows which hooks were overused, which products looked natural, and which creator posts deserve paid lift.

 Weekend 2

-Less novelty can mean better music credibility, less duplicated launch noise, and more informed content about what mattered.
+Lower novelty can produce better music credibility, less duplicated brand noise, and more informed “what mattered” recaps.

 campaign teardowns